 The Three Main Components of a PDU Whip

-The first main component of a PDU Whip is the connection device, which is located at one end of the whip.
+What is one main part of a PDU whip?
+Located at a single end, the first core component of a PDU Whip is the connection device.
 A connection device can be easily identified by its plug or receptacle configuration.
 The purpose of a connection device is to provide power to the equipment in a data center.

 Conduit and wire

 The cable is another major component of a PDU whip and is the longest part.
-Inside the conduit, there will be a set of wires that will connect the receptacle piece to the tail.
-A whip will also typically feature a label, wire, and conduit that will be colored.
-The conduit and wire is where a lot of malfunctions can happen in a PDU Whip, so make sure you inspect this component regularly and always use UL certified whips that have been fully tested prior to installation.
+Inside the conduit, you’ll find a set of wires connecting the receptacle piece to the tail.
+A whip will also typically feature a label, wire, and colored conduit.
+The conduit and wire are where many malfunctions can happen in a PDU Whip.
+Make sure you inspect this component regularly and always use UL-certified whips that have been fully tested prior to installation.

-The last component of a PDU whip comes at the other end and is known as the tail.
+The last component of a PDU whip comes at the other end, known as the tail.
 This component features a set of wires that will connect to the power panel.
-When you are looking into the tail, you should ensure that it is properly labeled for ease of installation.
+When looking into the tail, you should ensure that it is properly labeled for ease of installation.

-Each component of a PDU whip is unique, with different types of receptacles, conduit, and wire sizes.
+When considering what a PDU whip is, remember that each component of a PDU whip is essential to its function.
+You will find that each is unique, with different types of receptacles, conduits, and wire sizes.
 At PowerWhips, you get a PDU whip that has been fully tested for reliability and fully customized with the following:

 - Conduit colors

 - Mounting kits that keep the UL Listing without drilling the box